-The team is based at the Newcastle campus on Level 2, King’s Gate and they are available Monday to Friday (apart from university closures) to answer visa queries from prospective and registered non-EEA students.
+The team is based at the Newcastle campus on Level 2, King’s Gate and are available Monday to Friday (apart from university closures) to answer visa queries from prospective and registered non-EEA students.

-The team offers Tier 4 and PBS dependant workshops, one-to-one appointments to check Tier 4 general application forms following visa workshops and a drop-in service for more complex visa issues.
-They can also be contacted by web enquiry form.
+The team offers Tier 4 and PBS dependant workshops, one-to-one appointments to check Tier 4 general application forms following visa workshops, and a drop-in service for more complex visa issues.
+We can also be contacted by web enquiry form.

 If you need to speak to a member of the Visa Team at a drop-in session, you do not need to make an appointment, but we would ask to read the Terms and Conditions (PDF: 120KB) of the service carefully.